lrq3000/PolyCal/README.md

 ## Similar projects

 * [Todo Agenda](https://github.com/andstatus/todoagenda) widget for Android - Highly configurable calendar widget, if you prefer to cluster events per day, this is the widget you need.
+It can even almost mimic the PolyCalX with some tweaking, but is still less concise, but more configurable.
 * [MinCal](https://github.com/mvmike/min-cal-widget) widget for Android - a concise monthly calendar, no title, only events counts are displayed.